JordanMartinez/learn-halogen/src/03-Parent-Child-Relationships/ReadMe.md

 ### Child to Parent Communication

-A child cannot know which parent may contain it.
-Thus, when a child wishes to notify the parent that something has occurred, it "raises" a message to the parent.
-Since this might differ from its `Action` type, we use the `Message` type for this.
+A child cannot know which parent may contain it, but a parent will always know which child it wraps.
+When a child wishes to notify the parent that something has occurred, it "raises" a message to the parent.
+We use the `Message` type for this.

 If we reuse the child component across multiple unrelated parent components, each might handle it differently.

 Thus, a parent responds to a child's message just like an event:
 1. Determine via `Maybe` whether to handle the "event" (i.e. child message)
-1. Convert the event into a value of the parent's `Action` type.
+1. Convert the "event" into a value of the parent's `action` type.
-2. Handle that action value.
+2. Handle that parent's `action` value.

-We define this `ChildMessageType -> Maybe ParentActionType` mapping when we declare the child-like component in the parent-like component's `render` function.
+In other words, we use a function with this type signature: `ChildMessageType -> Maybe ParentActionType`.

 ## Rendering